waseem-h/kubernetes-operator/website/content/en/docs/Getting Started/latest/configuring-seed-jobs-and-pipelines.md

 ---
-title: "Configuration"
+title: "Configuring Seed Jobs and Pipelines"
-linkTitle: "Configuration"
+linkTitle: "Configuring Seed Jobs and Pipelines"
-weight: 2
+weight: 4
 date: 2021-01-25
 description: >
   How to configure Jenkins with Operator